 Target Test: Starting with the Double 20, this will ask you to tap various segments.
 The segment you hit will make a positive sound if it is the correct segment and a negative sound if it is wrong.
 This will help you find stuck segments as well as making sure all the segments score properly.

 LED Test: Technicians can use this to test the LED's on the side panels.
 It wll scroll through the various colors.

-Remote Play Diagnostics: This menu will allow you to test every aspect of Remote Play.
+Test Internet Connection: This menu will allow you to quickly test your boards internet connection.